 Where is the F2 key used?

 The following list is all the locations where the F2 key can be used with information about its use.

-In Microsoft Windows and Windows programs, when an icon, file, or folder is highlighted or selected, pressing F2 renames the file.
+When an icon, file, or folder is highlighted or selected in Microsoft Windows and Windows programs, pressing F2 renames the file.
 For example, you could open a folder in Explorer, select a file, and press F2.
 Once pressed, the file is highlighted, and you can type a new name for the file.

 If multiple files are selected when you press F2 to rename a file, all selected files take on the new name.
 For example, if you had three different named files selected, press F2, and rename a file to "test," all three files use that name and become "test (1)," "test (2)," and "test (3)."